 Sure, you could sheepishly tell the cashier you don’t really want all those things, but you’ve already terrorized the store for an hour with the mini ninja cart racer that doesn’t know how to “Stay behind me and DO NOT run into my heels”.

-#4 FORGET SOMETHING – I did that just this week.
+That happened to me just this week.
 I was going to make pulled pork sandwiches one night (well, my husband was going to make them, but I had them on the menu).
-I got home from the store, and remembered everything except the pork.
+When I got home from the store, I remembered everything except the pork.
 Kind of a crucial part of the meal.

 There you have it folks.
 Seven tried and true methods to exceed your grocery budget every week.
 As for me personally, I’m going to plaster this list to my fridge as a constant reminder.